PinkTaxWatch/pinktaxwatch-data/README.md

 > **Affordability Index = (Monthly basket price × current VAT) ÷ Net monthly income × 100**

-The basket is standardised across all 27 countries: a fixed-composition selection of mid-tier private-label menstrual essentials, priced from publicly listed retail averages and converted to EUR using ECB daily reference rates.
+The basket is standardised across all observed markets: a fixed-composition selection of mid-tier private-label menstrual essentials, priced from publicly listed retail averages and converted to EUR using ECB daily reference rates.

 ---